perpetual motion

 noun

-- Also calledperpetual motion of the first kind motion of a hypothetical mechanism that continues indefinitely without any external source of energy.
+Also called: perpetual motion of the first kind. motion of a hypothetical mechanism that continues indefinitely without any external source of energy.
 It is impossible in practice because of friction

-- Also calledperpetual motion of the second kind motion of a hypothetical mechanism that derives its energy from a source at a lower temperature.
+Also called: perpetual motion of the second kind. motion of a hypothetical mechanism that derives its energy from a source at a lower temperature.
 It is impossible in practice because of the second law of thermodynamics

-Origin of perpetual motion1
+Origin of perpetual motion

 Example Sentences